 - If you plan to take pictures in the Lagoon, keep in mind that it does get misty and your phone can easily get ruined.
 These waterproof phone pouches are great to protect your phone during use at the Blue Lagoon.

 - Bring something to put your wet swimsuit and clothes in.
 This wet bag for your swimsuit is great for that.

 - Food is available for purchase, however, it’s very expensive.

 Transportation from the Blue Lagoon to Reykjavik

 If you choose to use buses like we did, most companies have buses come every 30 minutes.
 For our transfer via Reykjavik Excursions, we did not need to book a specific return time.
 The Blue Lagoon is about 45 minutes via bus or car to the center of Reykjavik.
 Tip: If you’re checking luggage, be sure to leave yourself about 15-20 minutes to get it before catching your bus.
 There was a long line when we went to get ours in the afternoon.

 Our visit to the Blue Lagoon was a perfect way to start our trip and relax a bit after the short red eye to Iceland.
-Many people question whether the Blue Lagoon is worth the money and if it’s too touristy.
-While it is crowded and touristy, I honestly didn’t feel like it was overcrowded while we were there and we had plenty of space to swim around and relax.
+Many people question, is the Blue Lagoon is worth it?
+The Blue Lagoon is certainly crowded and touristy.
+That said, it didn’t feel overcrowded while we were there.
+We had plenty of space to swim around and relax.
 (I think the booking system and getting there at opening definitely helped!)
-While it’s not necessarily something I’d spend the money on a second time, it was definitely worth it for me and a once in a lifetime thing.
+While it’s not necessarily something I’d spend the money on a second time, it was definitely worth it for me as a once in a lifetime thing.

-If you’re looking to experience another geothermal spa with less crowds and without the high tourist price, I’m told the Secret Lagoon is another great option.
+If you’re looking for an alternative to Blue Lagoon, I’m told the Secret Lagoon is great option.